paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 **(c) Alternatives**

-(1) Prior to submitting the reports required under [section 509 of this title](./chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md#section-509), the Secretary shall consider any alternative submitted in writing, in accordance with the timeframes established under subsection (b) of this section, by a project beneficiary that has elected to consult with the Bureau of Reclamation on a modification.
+(1) Prior to submitting the reports required under [section 509 of this title](./chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md#section-509), the Secretary shall consider any alternative submitted in writing, in accordance with the timeframes established under subsection (b), by a project beneficiary that has elected to consult with the Bureau of Reclamation on a modification.

 (2) The Secretary shall provide to the project beneficiary a timely written response describing proposed actions, if any, to address the recommendation.

 (3) The response of the Secretary shall be included in the reports required by [section 509 of this title](./chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md#section-509).

-**(d) Waiver** The Secretary may waive 1 or more of the requirements of subsections (a), (b), and (c) of this section, if the Secretary determines that implementation of the requirement could have an adverse impact on dam safety or security.
+**(d) Waiver** The Secretary may waive 1 or more of the requirements of subsections (a), (b), and (c), if the Secretary determines that implementation of the requirement could have an adverse impact on dam safety or security.

+<a id="section-509b"></a>
+## § 509b.
+Additional project benefits through the construction of new or supplementary works

+Notwithstanding [section 507 of this title](./chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md#section-507), if the Secretary, in her judgment, determines that additional project benefits, including but not limited to additional conservation storage capacity, are necessary and in the interests of the United States and the project and are feasible and not inconsistent with the purposes of this subchapter, the Secretary is authorized to develop additional project benefits through the construction of new or supplementary works on a project in conjunction with the Secretary’s activities under [section 506 of this title](./chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md#section-506) and subject to the conditions described in the feasibility study, provided a cost share agreement related to the additional project benefits is reached among non-Federal and Federal funding participants and the costs associated with developing the additional project benefits are allocated exclusively among beneficiaries of the additional project benefits and repaid consistent with all provisions of Federal Reclamation law (the Act of June 17, 1902, [43 U.S.C.
+371](./chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md#section-371) et seq.) and acts supplemental to and amendatory of that Act.

+### Statutory Notes

+#### References in Text
+Act of June 17, 1902, referred to in text, is act June 17, 1902, ch.
+1093, 32 Stat.
+388, popularly known as the Reclamation Act, which is classified generally to this chapter.
+For complete classification of this Act to the Code, see Short Title note set out under [section 371 of this title](./chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md#section-371) and Tables.

 <a id="section-510"></a>